-The Foundation will be accepting applications for all awards via electronic format only.
-Applications should be submitted electronically through WizeHive.
-All applications must be submitted by 5:00 PM EST on July 2, 2018.
+The Foundation will accept applications for all awards via electronic format only.
+Applications should be submitted electronically at the link above.
+All applications must be submitted by 5:00 PM EST on July 1, 2019.

 If you have questions about your application or need assistance in preparation, please contact Awards and Grants staff at foundation@rheumatology.org or 404-365-1373.